African leaders sign deal aimed at peace in eastern Congo

 The U.S. ambassador to the United Nations, Susan Rice, welcomed the agreement and called on the Congo government to build on the deal to restore authority in the east.

-In an apparent reference to the role of Rwanda and Uganda, Rice said: “It is equally imperative that the DRC’s neighbors respect its sovereignty and territorial integrity by preventing external support to armed groups, which is a violation of international obligations.”
+In an apparent reference to the role of Rwanda and Uganda, Rice said in a statement: “It is equally imperative that the DRC’s neighbors respect its sovereignty and territorial integrity by preventing external support to armed groups, which is a violation of international obligations.”

 “You’re not going to be able to impose peace from above or the outside on people who don’t want peace.
 Lots of local actors have hidden agendas,” he told Reuters from Brussels.

-Additional reporting by Jonny Hogg in Kinshasa; Editing by George Obulutsa and Rosalind Russell
+Additional reporting by Jonny Hogg in Kinshasa; Editing by George Obulutsa, Rosalind Russell and Jackie Frank